danbarnard-za/azure-labs/Lab-02-Virtual-Networks/README.md

 ### Observation

-Azure successfully created the subnet because the new Address Prefix:
+✅ Azure successfully created the subnet because the new Address Prefix:

 - Was contained within the VNet Address Space.
 - Did not overlap with any existing subnet.

 ---

-## Lessons Learned
+## 📚Lessons Learned

 - A Virtual Network provides private network connectivity for Azure resources.
 - A VNet can contain multiple subnets.